lisagjh/lisagjh/README.md

-# 🙋‍♀️ Hi, i'm Lisa!
+# Hi, i'm Lisa!

 💻  Graduated from Frontend Development & Design @ AUAS

 ## About Me

 I’m currently working as an Account Manager at Decowraps.
-Alongside this role, I’m leading a project to bring Decowraps’ Hardware Showroom to clients worldwide, making digital solutions accessible on a global scale.
+Alongside this role, I’m working on a project to bring Decowraps’ Hardware Showroom to clients worldwide, making digital solutions accessible on a global scale.

 At the same time, I’m focused on growing as a Frontend Developer.
 I’m passionate about creating websites that are not only visually engaging but also accessible, performant, and user-friendly.
-I believe good design goes hand in hand with solid code and accesibility.
-I enjoy combining these to deliver meaningful digital experiences.

 ## 💽 Skills